PraavinyaJ/clinvar-variant-classification/README.md

  Evaluated the effect of removing the `SYMBOL` (gene name) feature to test for gene-level shortcut learning.

 # Gene-Level Shortcut Learning (Honest Critique)
-- The ablation study revealed that model performance drops substantially when the SYMBOL (gene name) feature is removed.
-This suggests that the model is partially memorizing which genes are historically pathogenic (e.g., ATM, BRCA2) rather than learning only the biochemical or functional impact of individual variants.
+- Removing SYMBOL causes a clear performance drop, suggesting the model is using gene-level priors (e.g., historically pathogenic genes like ATM/BRCA2) in addition to variant level signals.
-- While gene identity can be informative in clinical practice, reliance on gene-level priors can inflate benchmark performance and limit generalization to variants in unseen or less studied genes.
-This highlights a key challenge in variant classification, distinguishing true variant level signal from historical annotation bias.
+- While gene identity can be clinically informative, heavy reliance on it can inflate benchmark scores and reduce generalization to variants in unseen or less studied genes.
+This is a key failure mode in clinical ML that this project surfaces explicitly.
-- By explicitly testing and reporting this behavior, the project emphasizes the importance of evaluating generalization beyond known genes when developing clinical variant interpretation models.

 # Key Results